Ghoulies (film series): Films

-Overview

 Ghoulies (1985)

 The plot of this film centers on Jonathan Graves (Peter Liapis), a college student who uncovers his late father's occult paraphernalia in his family's mansion.
 Graves tries to summon up the demonic forces his father dabbled with, in hopes of gaining supernatural powers.
 Consequently, the little Ghoulies are summoned to descend on the manor and terrorize everyone who participated in the ritual.
 The film also stars Lisa Pelikan, Michael Des Barres, Jack Nance, and Mariska Hargitay in her film debut.

-Contrary to popular belief, Ghoulies did not originate under the unproduced Stan Winston and Charles Band project Beasties.
-It had originated as a one-location horror film by director Luca Bercovici and his writing partner Jefery Levy and was pitched to Band by Bercovici.
+Ghoulies was pitched as a one-location horror film by director Luca Bercovici and his writing partner Jefery Levy to Charles Band by Bercovici.
 The film premiered in Los Angeles on January 18, 1985, and in New York on March 1.

 According to stories that Charles Band tells on his Full Moon Horror Road Show, he was tasked to come up with a great campaign to promote the film.
 During a brainstorming session with Gary Allen, he came up with the idea to have the Ghoulie popping up from the toilet.
 Although Band has claimed that the scene with the Ghoulie popping out of the toilet was shot after the fact to mirror the poster image, Luca Bercovici says that it was part of the original shoot.

 Ghoulies II (1987)

-In the second installment, unrelated to the first movie, the Ghoulies hitch a ride with a carnival and end up hiding in an amusement park funhouse called "Satan's Den" which becomes a smash hit when visitors believe the little demons are part of the attraction – that is, until people start falling victim to the evil creatures.
-The film stars Royal Dano, Phil Fondacaro and J. Downing.
+In the second installment, the Ghoulies hitch a ride with a carnival and end up hiding in an amusement park funhouse called "Satan's Den" which becomes a smash hit when visitors believe the little demons are part of the attraction – that is, until people start falling victim to the evil creatures.
+The film stars Damon Martin, Dale Wyatt, Royal Dano, Phil Fondacaro and J. Downing.

 The film was again produced by Empire Pictures and directed by Charles Band's father Albert Band.
 It was also the last entry to have any involvement from Charles Band, as he sold the rights to Vestron Pictures to save Empire Pictures, which was struggling financially at the time.
 Ghoulies and Ghoulies II were released as a double feature DVD from MGM Home Entertainment in 2003 and as a double feature Blu-ray from Scream Factory in 2015.
 While both releases include theatrical trailers, the Blu-ray special features include commentaries, interviews, and still galleries.
 In 2017 Austrian company NSM Records released Ghoulies II on Blu-ray in a fully uncut R-rated version, marking the first time the movie had been released uncut since the original cast and crew premiere.